adeeconometrics/MeshLines/README.md

 ﻿# LinearAlgebra
+This repository is a work in progress.
+It will contain a set of algorithms for solving some problems in Linear Algebra.

 <p align="center">
   <img src="img/MeshLinesLogo.png" alt="Image">
 </p>

-This repository is a work in progress.
-It will contain a set of algorithms for solving some problems in Linear Algebra.
+## Motivation, Goals, and Disclaimers
+I started this project to educate myself on writing linear algebra routines and extending these algorithms to a compatible type.
+I intend to learn about matrix factorization and develop insights to elide operations given their type information e.g. computing $M \times I = M$ without a cost or $M\times M^{-1} = I$.

+Note that there is no long-term initiative to support and resolve bugs on this project.
+The robustness of the codebase relies on the test coverage.
+You are welcome to submit an issue or drop a suggestion for this repo.

+---
 Matrix Decomposition:

 - [ ] Singular Value Decomposition